itteco/iframely/README.md

 `Rel` is for intended use case of the link.

 Usually it should be used to find better link for rendering in specific cases.
  - `player` - wiget which plays video or music or slideshow.
+E.g. it could be `"text/html"` page with embedded media.
  - `thumbnail` - small image.
  - `image` - large (not small) image.
  - `reader` - reading widget (article or some info).